PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

 ### FGSEA-simple

-The same tests were also carried out using the simple implementation of FGSEA (`fgsea::fgseaSimple`).
 Like fast-ssGSEA, FGSEA-simple relies purely on the number of permutations to calculate p-values, which limits how small they can become.
-While FGSEA-simple is instead meant to be run with a smaller number of permutations and followed up with FGSEA-multilevel (the method capable of calculating arbitrarily small p-values), these results serve to illustrate the extreme difference in runtime between the two approaches.
+While FGSEA-simple is meant to be run with a smaller number of permutations and followed up by FGSEA-multilevel (the method capable of calculating arbitrarily small p-values), these results serve to illustrate the extreme difference in runtime between the two approaches.
 This difference is largely the result of changes to how the ES is defined.

 <div class="figure" style="text-align: center">